code-distortion/backoff/README.md

 The "no backoff" algorithm is a utility algorithm that doesn't allow retries at all.
 Only the first attempt will be made.

 This might be useful for testing purposes.
-See [Backoff and Test Suites](#working-with-test-suites) for more options when running tests.
+See [Working With Test Suites](#working-with-test-suites) for more options when running tests.

 ```php
 Backoff::none()->attempt($action); // (no retries)